andrii-lysenko/webflow-ai-image-enhancer/TERMS_OF_SERVICE.md

 ### 6.3 Local Storage

 - The Extension may store preferences and settings locally in your browser
+- **Optional API Key Storage**: You may choose to save your API key in browser localStorage for convenience
+- **Security Warning**: localStorage is unencrypted and may be accessible to other scripts - use at your own risk
+- **Default Behavior**: By default, API keys are only stored in memory and cleared when the extension closes
 - This data is not transmitted to our servers
-- You can clear this data through your browser settings
+- You can clear this data through your browser settings or the Extension's "Clear API Key" feature

 ## 7. INTELLECTUAL PROPERTY